Partnership for Affordable Content

 - Course, including number, title, number of students, current textbook or other course materials and their costs

-Please provide a narrative of 500 words or less describing your proposed alternative to a commercial textbook or other course materials.
+Provide a narrative of 500 words or less to describe your proposed alternative to a commercial textbook or other course materials.
 Include:

-- your vision of the new curricular resource strategy and what will make the project a success,
+- your idea of the new curricular resource strategy, and what will make the project a success,

 - the intended impact (for student learning, the University, pedagogy, etc.),

-- timeline/semester course will be offered and sustainability for future courses,
+- timeline/semester course is offered, and sustainability for future courses,

-- and anticipated challenges of adopting alternative course materials.
+- and anticipated challenges of using alternative course materials.

-Proposals will be reviewed within the Libraries by eLearning Support Initiative Librarians, subject liaison Librarians, and Libraries Administration.
+Proposals are reviewed in the Libraries by eLearning Support Initiative librarians, subject liaison librarians, and Libraries administration.

 Grants will be awarded on the basis of:

-- Strength of application and how well it responds to application requirements listed above (vision of success, intended impact, timeline and challenges)
+- strength of application, and how well it responds to application requirements (vision of success, intended impact, timeline, and challenges),

-- Innovativeness of course materials and proposed pedagogical practice.
+- innovative course materials and proposed pedagogical practice,

-- Sustainability of the project to applicant’s future courses.
+- sustainability of the project for future courses,

-- Preference given to projects implemented by either Fall of 2017 or Spring 2018.
+Preference given to projects implemented by either fall of 2020 or spring 2021.